codingchefss/ngx-strip-calendar/projects/strip-calendar/README.md

 ## ✅ Prerequisites <a name = "prerequisites"></a>

-The current version of the library is compatible with Ionic 7+.
+The current version of the library is compatible with Angular 17+ and Ionic 7+.

 ## ⬇️ Install <a name = "install"></a>